samlanth/Chess-001/README.md

-# Developing a chess program in C++
+# Developing a learning chess program in C++

-Currently only have the core functionality .
+Currently only have the basic of the 1st feature set.
 This is a work in progress.

+First feature set expected:
-The next feature is to add learning players using genetical algorithm.
+  Learning players using genetical algorithm.
+  Persistence of all objects.
+  Variable board size (ex: 6x6 board or 255x255).
+  Best games database for discovery of good predictors and classifiers No manual fine tuning of parameters
+  Hiearchical decomposition of the problem
+  Splitting of intensive computation into mult-threads

+Future feature set:
+  Distribution of the learning algorithm on the Web